George S. Houston

 George Smith Houston (January 17, 1811 – December 31, 1879) was an American Democratic politician who was the 24th governor of Alabama from 1874 to 1878.
-He was also a congressman and senator for Alabama.
+He was also a representative and senator for Alabama.

 Early life

 Houston was born near Franklin, Tennessee, on January 17, 1811, to David Ross Houston and Hannah Pugh Reagan.
 The paternal grandson of Scots-Irish immigrants, Houston and his family moved near Florence, Alabama, at age 16.
 There, Houston worked on the family farm and read law at Judge George Coalter's office.
 He eventually studied law at a school in Harrodsburg, Kentucky.

 Early career

 After graduating law school, Houston returned to Florence and was elected to the Alabama House of Representatives in 1831 as a Jacksonian Democrat, representing Lauderdale County.
 In 1834, Governor John Gayle appointed Houston to be district solicitor, but he was defeated in the subsequent election to that office.
 He then moved to Limestone County and continued to practice law.
 In 1837, Houston was elected in his own right to be a solicitor and held that office until 1841.